sbouslama/udacity_dataScientist_NANODegree/Recommendation/README.md

 The objective: develop a method to recommend relevant questions to the professionals who are most likely to answer them.

+# Problem Statement

+The main goal here is to develop a method to recommend relevant questions to the professionals who are most likely to answer them.

+For that purpose, we will build a method for taking into account all the possible content features using Neural Network Architecture.
+This method will allow finding a probability mapping between question and professional entities

 # Try it

 ## install requirements